Invincible Shan Bao Mei: Production

-After Fated to Love Yous success, Invincible Shan Bao Mei was launched as its successor.
+Following the success of Fated to Love You, Invincible Shan Bao Mei was launched as its successor.
 During their guest appearance, Chen Qiao En and Ethan Juan reprise their roles from Fated to Love You as Chen Xin Yi and Ji Cun Xi respectively, as do Na Wei Xun, who plays Anson, and Jessica Song, as Chen Xin Yi's eldest sister Chen Qing Xia.